Regulatory Support Center (RSC)

 - Assistance in completing regulatory forms such as FDA IND applications

-Requests for CCS Budget or IRB preparation services (related to industry or non-industry studies) email firstname.lastname@example.org.
+Questions regarding Budget, Coordinator, or IRB preparation services (related to industry or non-industry studies) should be emailed to: firstname.lastname@example.org.

 Training investigators and research teams to competently conduct clinical research is crucial to successful translation of novel drugs, devices, and interventions.
 The GCP training platform, funded through a 2014 Administrative Supplement, includes test out features allowing individuals to demonstrate competency at the level of individual modules.
 See the OVCR website or the GCP Quick Start Guide (pdf) for more information.